MohadBagheri/ai-governance-risk-assessment/docs/03-control-measures.md

 ### Implementation notes

-Human review should occur before any rejection or negative screening outcome is finalized.
+- Human review should occur before any rejection or negative screening outcome is finalized.
+- HR reviewers should be instructed to assess whether the score appears justified by job-relevant qualifications.
+- Review decisions should be documented for traceability.

 ### Residual concern

-Some proxy effects may remain indirect and difficult to detect, and human reviewers may still rely too heavily on AI-generated decisions.
+- Some proxy effects may remain indirect and difficult to detect.
+- Human reviewers may still rely too heavily on AI-generated decisions.

 ## Risk 2: Improper exclusion due to incomplete resume information